awslabs/mlspace/README.md

 - System Banner Background Color: the background color of the system banner if enabled
 - System Banner Text Color: the color of the text displayed in the system banner if enabled

-### Option 2 - configure by updating lib/constants.ts
+### Option 2 - Configure by updating lib/constants.ts

 Configure MLSpace using Option 2 if: